DennisPing/cs6650-twinder-a2/README.md

 ![httpserver-metrics](results/httpserver-metrics.png)

-The performance is very similar to Assignment 1 which indicates that the bottleneck is on the client side.
+The performance is very similar to Assignment 1 even though the HTTP server is horizontally scaled which indicates that the bottleneck is somewhere else.
 Nevertheless, 5500 req/sec is quite sufficient.

 ### 2 HTTP Server metrics

 ![axiom-throughput](results/axiom-throughput.png)

 Since there are 2 HTTP Servers, the throughput data needs to be added up.
 "Orange" is server 1 and "Blue" is server 2.
 The metrics are gathered every 5 seconds.
-The total throughput is roughly 5700 req/sec during peak load.
+The total throughput is roughly 5500 req/sec during peak load.

-### RabbitMQ metrics with 2 HTTP Server instances and 1 Consumer
+### RabbitMQ metrics with 2 HTTP Servers and 1 Consumer

 ![load-balanced-1](results/rabbitmq-1consumer-mid.png)

 ![load-balanced-2](results/rabbitmq-1consumer-done.png)

 The publisher and consumer rates are nearly equal which is a great sign.
 There are very few messages stored in the queue at any given moment.
-The performance of roughly 5700 req/sec is excellent since it matches the client's load production rate.
+The performance is excellent since it matches the client's load production rate of roughly 5500 req/sec.

-### RabbitMQ metrics with 2 HTTP server instances and 2 Consumers
+### RabbitMQ metrics with 2 HTTP servers and 2 Consumers

 ![2consumers-1](results/rabbitmq-2consumers-mid.png)

 ![2consumers-2](results/rabbitmq-2consumers-done.png)

 The consume rate is 2x the publish rate because there are now 2 consumers and the exchange method is "fanout".
 There is one spike of 225 queued messages, but it is quickly handled by the consumers.
-Overall, the performance of roughly 5700 req/sec is excellent since it matches the client's load production rate.
+Overall, the performance is excellent since it matches the client's load production rate of roughly 5500 req/sec.

 ### Consumer Data Storage

 Data is stored in a simple in-memory hashmap for now.
 The data can be accessed on two endpoints:

 #### GET /swipes?userId={int}